Redis

 The update_service operation:

-- If the image changed: stops the old container, removes it, and creates a new one with identical settings
+- If the image digest changed or any setting was overridden → stops the old container, removes it, and creates a new one with the merged settings

 Service Presets¶

-Every time a service is created, its configuration (image, port, hostname, environment variables) is automatically saved as a preset in $ODUFLOW_HOME/service_presets.json.
+Every time a service is created, its configuration (image, port, hostname, environment variables, volumes, host_mode, cap_add, privileged) is automatically saved as a preset in {team_data_dir}/service_presets.json.
 This allows you to restore a service after deletion without re-entering its configuration.